innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

         ]
 ```

-The `?*x` and `?*y` elements in the condition part of the rule are pattern matching operators that capture arbirtary text before and after the provided `KEYPHRASE`.
+The `?*x` and `?*y` elements in the condition part of the rule are pattern-matching operators that capture arbirtary text before and after the provided `KEYPHRASE`.
 A rule matches a provided input if the `KEYPHRASE` is contained in the text given to Eliza.
-The pattern matched content in the text can then be extracted from the input and used in the output response given by Eliza.
+The pattern-matched content in the text can then be extracted from the input and used in the output response given by Eliza.

-A rule matching engine, written in Python, takes the user input, tries to match it with one of the rules and then generates a response.
-If you are interested in the details, Connelly provided a commentary [here](https://dhconnelly.com/paip-python/docs/paip/eliza.html) that explains how his version of the Eliza program works.
+A rule-matching engine, written in Python, takes the user input, tries to match it with one of the rules and then generates a response.
+If you are interested in the details, [Connelly provides a commentary](https://dhconnelly.com/paip-python/docs/paip/eliza.html) that explains how his version of the Eliza program works.
 <!-- #endregion -->

 <!-- #region activity=true -->
-### Optional Activity
+### Optional activity

-If you make a copy of the `eliza.json` file, for example, as `dr_me.json` and edit it to contain your own rules, you can run Eliza using your ruleset by running the command: `eliza.hello_doctor('dr_me.json')`.
+If you make a copy of the `eliza.json` file, for example, as `dr_me.json` and edit it to contain your own rules, then you can run Eliza using your ruleset by running the command: `eliza.hello_doctor('dr_me.json')`.

-You can also provide a set of custom default responses that Eliza will select between if no rules match by passing in them into the `hello_doctor()` function via the `default=` parameter.
+You can also provide a set of custom default responses that Eliza will select between if no rules match by passing them into the `hello_doctor()` function via the `default=` parameter.
 For example:

 ```python
 eliza.hello_doctor('doolittle.json',